 HARBORVIEW MEDICAL CENTER CONSULTATION AND MOTIVATONAL INTERVIEWING

 This program provides consultation and motivational interviewing to patients with substance use disorders who are hospitalized on medical or surgical units in Harborview, Dr Chris Dunn, well known national trainer in in Motivational interviewing will work one to one with Fellows taking this rotation which works well in combination with the IOP rotations.
 Residents will learn and practice fundamentals of motivational interviewing.
-This rotation can be done part-time for 3-6 months and is only available for either Mon or Weds.
+This rotation can be done part-time for 4-6 months.

 SEATTLE CHILDREN'S ADOLESCENT CONSULTATION AND EVALUATION